yogensia/korean-lady-discord-bot/README.md

 1. First of all you'll need to [create a Discord bot application](https://discordapp.com/developers/applications/me).

-2. Find the token for your application, should be found in the Bot section.

-3. Rename `.env.example` to `.env` and add the token for your discord bot in this file.
-Remember to keep this token private!

-4. Run `npm install` to install dependencies.

-5. Run the source with `npm run start` or `npm run dev`.
-The second option requires [nodemon](https://nodemon.io/) and is used to monitor changes and reload the script as needed.

-6. Go to the OAuth2 section in your bot application page.
+2. Go to the OAuth2 section in your bot application page.
 Enable the bot scope and select the permissions you need.
 This will create a link for you with your application's `client_id` and permissions.
 Copy and open that link, and follow instructions on the newly opened page to add your Bot to a server you have admin access to.

+3. Find the token for your application, should be found in the Bot section.

+4. Rename `.env.example` to `.env` and add the token for your discord bot in this file.
+Remember to keep this token private!

+5. Run `npm install` on the directory with the projects files if you haven't already to install dependencies.

+6. Run the source with `npm run start` or `npm run dev`.
+The second option requires [nodemon](https://nodemon.io/) and is used to monitor changes and reload the script as needed.

 7. You should now find your bot online in your server, responding to your commands.

 ## Changelog

 All notable changes for each version of this project are documented in the [changelog](https://github.com/yogensia/korean-lady-discord-bot/CHANGELOG.md).

 ## Credits & Acknowledgments